phronmophobic/objcjure/README.md

 # objcjure

 A clojure DSL for calling objective c code.
+This turns out to be mostly useless since most interesting app permissions aren't enabled for the default "JVM app".

 ## Syntax